Literature Review Catalogue Excel Template

-In short, completing the literature review is a lot of work, and failure to keep track of the literature you consume can result in you wasting a substantial amount of time on double or triple work at best – and misquoting, incorrectly referencing or misinterpreting key literature at worst.
-You need to get (and stay) organised.
+Completing the literature review is a lot of work.
+Failure to keep track of the literature you consume can result in you wasting precious time on double or triple work at best – and misquoting, incorrectly referencing or misinterpreting key literature at worst.
+You need to get (and stay) organised – in other words, you need a literature review catalogue.

 How to use the Excel template effectively.